 The future of water filtration technology sounds bright.

-Microplastics detected. |
+| Microplastics have been detected. |

-A team of researchers has developed a new method for cleaning microplastics from water using high-frequency sound waves.
+A team of researchers has developed a novel method for cleaning microplastics from water using high-frequency sound waves.
 Unlike previous ultrasonic filtration techniques, their method can theoretically remove both large and small microplastic particles in a unique two-step process, making plastic-contaminated water safe to drink.
 The results were presented today at a meeting of the American Chemical Society.

 Source: https://baoquocte.vn/cong-nghe-dang-ngac-nhien-nay-co-the-loai-bo-vi-nhua-khoi-nuoc-uong-284522.html